Year of Call:

 - Junior counsel in GLS Prosecution Team of the Year (2015)

 Oliver Powell is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
-If you are not satisfied with the service he provides please click here.
+If you are not satisfied with the service provided, please click here.

 Areas of Law